-- Directly, through web services that access the HI Service interface; or - Indirectly, through third-party software that accesses the HI Service.
+- directly, through web services that access the HI Service interface, or - indirectly, through third-party software that accesses the HI Service.

 To implement web services for the HI Service, Services Australia's Licensed Material should be used.
-The HI Service Licensed Material contains information for developers such as the HI Service System Interface Specifications [HISIS], HI Service Developers Guide, Web Services Description Language definitions and XML Schema definitions.
-The Licensed Material may be obtained when developers accept the terms and conditions of the Licence Agreement - Use of the Healthcare Identifiers Licensed Material for Notice of Connection.
+The HI Service Licensed Material contains information for developers such as the HI Service System Interface Specifications, HI Service Developers Guide, Web Services Description Language definitions and XML Schema definitions.
+The Licensed Material may be obtained when developers accept the terms and conditions of the Licence Agreement - Use of the Healthcare Identifiers Licensed Material for Notice of Connection (NOC).

-Services Australia manages the Notice of Connection (NOC) testing process.
-The NOC tests that a software system can connect to the HI Service.
-Services Australia does not charge developers to test for a NOC.
+Services Australia manages the NOC testing process to test that a software system can connect to the HI Service.
+Services Australia does not charge developers for NOC testing.

 NOC testing is performed independently to the HI conformance tests.
-The HI conformance tests are performed to assure the safe use of healthcare identifiers by a health software system and the NOC tests are performed to determine that software can connect to the HI Service.
+NOC tests are performed to determine that software can connect to the HI Service, and the HI conformance tests are performed to assure the safe use of healthcare identifiers by a health software system.

-NOC testing and HI conformance testing may be performed in any order although it is recommended that NOC testing is performed first.
+NOC testing and HI conformance testing may be performed in any order, although it is recommended that NOC testing is performed first.